fre-denni/portfolio-2024/src/content/projects/artec.md

 type: None
 draft: true
 ---
 ###  With ART.E.C.
 (Augmented Reality Trough Emotional Computing) we aimed to discover how an interactive art museum experience could change by introducing an emotional factor in it.
-Through the use of emotion recognition models and bio-metric sensors, we build an app that would react to the spectator emotion, by changing the appearance of the painting thanks to the power of AR.
+Through the use of emotion recognition models and bio-metric sensors, we build an art installation that would react to the spectator emotion, by changing the appearance of the painting thanks to the power of AR.

 ---
 #### HOW EMOTIONS PLAYS IN ART EXPERIENCES?